pace-neutrons/Horace/documentation/add/07-sqw_redesign.md

 #### Detector information (`IX_detector_array`)
 The detector information class contains information about individual detector elements and their geometry.
 The data in this object will change when calibrations are performed or elements replaced or serviced as part of regular maintenance tasks.

-Multiple definitions can be defined in the `IX_detector_array` and indexes in the `header` class associate data points with specific values.
+Multiple definitions can be defined in the `IX_detector_array` and indexes in the `Experiment` class associate data points with specific values.

 #### Sample information (`IX_sample`)
 This includes sample orientation, lattice angles and lattice description (Hall symbol).